tdulcet/AutoPrimeNet/README.md

                         once for each worker to use different work preferences.
 Not all worktypes are supported by all the GIMPS programs.
-  --cert-work           Get PRP proof certification work, Default: False.
+  --cert-work           Get PRP proof certification work, Default: None.
                         Currently only supported by PRPLL.
   --no-cert-work
   --cert-work-limit CERT_CPU_LIMIT